schu4276/3601-lab2_client-server/README.md

 labs.

 The server-side portion of this project will be tested using JUnit.
-Server-sided tests are located in the `src/test/java` directory.
+Server-side tests are located in the `src/test/java` directory.

-To run your server-side tests, let's practice creating an IntelliJ run configuration.
-We need to do this because there is no default task for running only server-side tests.
-Open `Run -> Edit configurations`.
-Click the green `+` arrow and choose `Gradle`.

-- Name: "Run Server Tests"
-- Gradle project: Click on the folder with the blue square icon and choose your project from the dropdown.
-- Tasks: test
-- Arguments: `-x karmaRun`

-Then, you can run it by selecting the run configuration `Run -> Run... -> Run Server Tests`.
-The `-x karmaRun` script parameters specify that you want to run all the tests _except_ the `karma` tests (which will be used to run the client tests later) so you just get the server tests.

-(In IntelliJ you can also run all the JUnit tests in the project by right-clicking on `test/java` in the `Project` view and choose `Run All Tests...`.
-It's useful to know how to create a run configuration, though, and they can be important for automating processing like Travis-CI.)
+To run your server-side tests, you can either

+   * Double click the `runServerTests` task under `Tasks -> application` in the Gradle view in IntelliJ, or
+   * Type `./gradlew runServerTests` on the command line in the top directory of the project., or
+   * Right clicking on `java` under `src/test` in the project view in IntelliJ, and then choosing `Run All Tests`.

+This last option is particularly nice because it gives you better integrated feedback in IntelliJ and the ability to just run single tests or files of tests when you're trying to debug a complex problem.

 ## Continuous Integration with Travis CI